benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 23.md

 ### Constructing the forwarding table
 To find the router port to use for a given destination, find the **predecessor** of the node **iteratively** until reaching an **immediate neighbor of the source** $u$.
 The port connecting $u$ to this neighbor is the output port for this destination.

+#### Summary
+- Each router announces link state to the entire network using flooding
+- Each node independently computes least cost paths ti